-The Texas City Dike extends five miles into Galveston Bay with a 600-foot fishing pier beyond the tip of the dike.
+The Texas City Dike extends five miles into Galveston Bay with a fishing pier beyond the tip of the dike.
 It offers the deepest water for pier fishing in the state.
-Visitors also find beach, boat launching and service facilities, bait, camping and a motel.
+Visitors also find a beach, boat launching, bait, camping and a motel.

 This 1897 Victorian structure houses period furnishings and archives dating back to the Karankawa tribe and Jean Laffite's pirates.
-Tours 2–5 p.m. first Sunday of each month.
 Admission charge.
 109 Third Ave.
 N.

-Facility focuses on the history of Texas City, the birth of the U.S. Air Force, and the 1947 Texas City explosion.
-It also includes a replica of a 1913 Army camp.
-The Children's Discovery Place offers an interactive learning experience, with a dinosaur dig, Mexican mercado, zoetropes and more.
-Op...
+Facility features the history of Texas City, the birth of the U.S. Air Force, the 1947 Texas City explosion, and a replica of a 1913 Army camp.
+The Children's Discovery Place offers interactive learning with a dinosaur dig, Mexican mercado, and zoetropes.
+409 Sixth St.

 Plan your Texas trip then take your Passport with you.

 You are now leaving TravelTex.com.
 You are on your way to an external website.

 Economic Development & Tourism (EDT) provides these links solely for the convenience

 of our visitors and does not endorse, operate or control the external websites.